DeathStar1711/Chat-PDF/README.md

 1. **Input**: RAG takes multiple pdf as input.
 2. **VectoreStore**: The pdf's are then converted to vectorstore using FAISS and all-MiniLM-L6-v2 Embeddings model from Hugging Face.
 3. **Memory**: Conversation buffer memory is used to maintain a track of previous conversation which are fed to the llm model along with the user query.
-4. **Text Generation with GPT-3.5 Turbo**: The embedded input is fed to the GPT-3.5 Turbo model from the OpenAI API, which produces the final output.
+4. **Text Generation with Groq API**: The embedded input is fed to the Groq API, which produces the final output.
 5. **User Interface**: Streamlit is used to create the interface for the application.

 ### Benefits